 - Refer to young person's care plan, medication risk assessment. - Staff to ensure that they are referring to the health records pertaining to that young person.
 That designated staff have checked the identity by name, DOB and picture on the MARs card. - Refer to the Medication Administration Record, ensuring that each medication tallies with the instructions on the MARs card and the pharmacist label. - Good hygiene principles to be maintained - Prescribed medication should be as far as possible given at the same time each day, unless there are specific instructions stating otherwise. - Tablets or capsules are most effective swallowed whole and young people should be encouraged to do this.
-If this poses difficulties it may be worth considering if the medication can be prescribed in another form. - All Medication is to be administered in the designated medication room, unless otherwise risk assessed. - Ideally all medication is to be administered from the containers / packaging unless otherwise risk assessed. - Two staff are required to carry out all medication procedures.
-This includes checking in, administration and checking out of medications.
-Two signatures will be required on all documentation including MAR charts, white recording sheets and the homely remedies recording file. - If the medicine / drug is liquid form, there is to be a witness to the drawing of the dosage.

-- If the drug is categorised as a Controlled Drug, then two staff are required to perform this process, this will therefore require two signatures after administration. - Medication to be administered in accordance with the prescribers instructions.
-Following any special requirements. - Designated staff are to carry out a final checking process prior to administering medication to the young person. this is as follows: - > Check label against the MAR card. - > Check the identity of the service user. - > Check that medication has not been already administered. - Ensure that all medication has been retrieved from the specific storage areas. - Ensure that staff are familiar with the style and technique used to support a young person take their medication safely. - ➤ Administer the medication
+If this poses difficulties it may be worth considering if the medication can be prescribed in another form. - All Medication is to be administered in the designated medication room, unless otherwise risk assessed. - Ideally all medication is to be administered from the containers / packaging unless otherwise risk assessed. - Where staff are administering directly from the containers / packaging; Two staff where possible are to carry out this procedure. - If the medicine / drug is liquid form there is to be a witness to the drawing of the dosage. - If the drug is categorised as a Controlled Drug, then two staff are required to perform this process, this will therefore require two signatures after administration. - Medication to be administered in accordance with the prescribers instructions.
+Following any special requirements. - Designated staff are to carry out a final checking process prior to administering medication to the young person. this is as follows: - > Check label against the MAR card. - > Check the identity of the service user. - > Check that medication has not been already administered. - Ensure that all medication has been retrieved from the specific storage areas. - Ensure that staff are familiar with the style and technique used to support a young person take their medication safely. - Administer the medication